Large Scale Diffusion Distillation via Score-Regularized Continuous-Time Consistency: Scaling Up sCM

 All wrapping conversions are cheap and are performed under FP64 to ensure precision.
 We also wrap the student in the same way so that the raw student aligns with the raw teacher.

 \textbf{Simplification.} As our concerned models do not involve the unstable Fourier time embedding or AdaGN layers mentioned in sCM, but instead adopt positional time embedding, AdaLN, and QK normalization, we keep the network structure.
-Following sCM's tangent normalization, the loss is
+Following sCM's tangent normalization\footnote{MeanFlow's adaptive weighting $w=1/(\|\Delta\|_2^2+c)^p$ under its best-performing $p=1$ is the same as tangent normalization.}, the loss is